Shamanic Princess: Dub vs Sub

+The ancestor Magic Users in episodes 5 & 6 are called "Priestesses" in the ENG credits roll, but are missing from the JPN one.

+Subtitles vs Ep.
+6 Credits

+The ENG subtitles show "Sara" throughout the series, but it's spelled "Sarah" in the credits.

 Plot

 The Guardian World lies in another dimension, and its inhabitants are charged with guarding and controlling magical forces.
 To this end, the inhabitants possess varying levels of magical power which allows them to change shape, destroy objects, suspend time, or call up elemental beings to do their bidding.
 The source of power in the Guardian World is the Throne of Yord, a mysterious painting watched over by the Elders, who train Neutralizers to tend the Throne and make sure it is kept safe.
 One of these Neutralizers (Kagetsu) has stolen the Throne and taken it to Earth for an unknown purpose, causing the Elders to send two different teams to Earth to reclaim the Throne—for if the Throne is away for too long or is destroyed, the Guardian World will be undone.